lawrenceh1850/HMS-Summer-2019/Notes/General Notes.md

   - radiation theraepy - conventional, **gamma knife**, **proton beam**
   - corticosteroids - reduce edema (swelling), help recovery
 - outcomes
-  - 70% survival for children for all brain tumors
+  - 70% 5 yearsurvival for children for all brain tumors
   - long-term side effects common
   - survival rate decreases with age
   - **\*not a lot of data on survival rates for benign tumors**
+  - standards of care for childhood tumors often not established
+  - secondary tuors common in long term survivors (esp. for radiation)
+  - no staging system for most childhood brain tumors

 ### Adult CNS Treatment